Exxon Mobil Corporation (XOM) Shares Down Despite Recent Market Volatility

-Exxon Mobil Corporation (NYSE: XOM)’s stock price has decreased by -0.29 compared to its previous closing price of 116.07. but the company has seen a 1.21% gain in its stock price over the last five trading sessions.
+Exxon Mobil Corporation (NYSE: XOM)’s stock price has decreased by -3.85 compared to its previous closing price of 115.73.
+Despite this, the company has experienced a -6.62% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/09/23 that Exxon Plans to Cut Costs, Reorganize After Record Profit

-Exxon Mobil Corporation (NYSE: XOM) has a price-to-earnings ratio that is above its average at 8.71x. and a 36-month beta value of 1.07.
-Opinions on the stock are mixed, with 15 analysts rating it as a “buy,” 2 as “overweight,” 13 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Exxon Mobil Corporation (NYSE: XOM) is 8.38x, which is above its average ratio.
+Moreover, the 36-month beta value for XOM is 1.07.

 Top 5 Undervalued Stocks To Own In 2023